 - Daphne’s relationship with her mother is just wonderful.
-They bicker like best friends but a the same time hold a respect for each other that is endearing and beautiful.
-Daphne loves her mother, feels a bit drowned under her continuos talk about marriage but at the same time she understand her mother only wants her to be happy.
-And Violet, while she wants her daughter to have a husband – she doesn’t push for someone Daphne is not comfortable or amiable enough.
+They bicker like best friends but a the same time hold respect for each other that is endearing and beautiful.
+Daphne loves her mother, feels a bit drowned under her continuously talk about marriage but at the same time, she understands her mother only wants her to be happy.
+And Violet, while she wants her daughter to have a husband – she doesn’t push for someone Daphne is not comfortable with or amiable enough.

 - Side note: the chat between Daphne and her mother, Violet the night before Daphne is married about the wedding night was HILARIOUS.
 So funny to see Violet sweat the bullet under Daphne’s question about sex.

-- Anthony, Benedict, Daphne and Colin were adorable together.
-Here, you have the mixture of overbearing, supportive, and funny brother-sister relationship.
-Anthony protects her, but doesn’t completely listens to her.
-Benedict doesn’t go against Anthony but Colin, Colin helps, supports and listens to Daphne.
+- Anthony, Benedict, Daphne, and Colin were adorable together.
+Here, you have a mixture of overbearing, supportive, and funny brother-sister relationship.
+Anthony protects her but doesn’t completely listen to her.
+Benedict doesn’t go against Anthony but Colin, Colin helps, supports, and listens to Daphne.

 “So?”
 Anthony echoed.
 “Mother would forgive any impropriety if it meant gaining an audience for Daphne with a duke.”Chapter 4, page 78.

 “Now look here,” Simon said hotly, “I’m not some sacrificial lamb to be slaughtered on the altar of your mother.”